跳到主要內容

 One of the major advantages of the classic "Sonnar type" is the fact that it corrects coma flare at full aperture, allowing you to obtain sufficiently contrasted images even at f/1.5 or f/2, even without the use (prevented at the time) of very high refraction glasses, an unavoidable requirement to obtain the same effect with the Gauss type, even if this technical limitation poses difficulties in correcting astigmatism up to the edges; furthermore, the markedly symmetrical design of the Sonnar makes it very difficult to correct pincushion distortion, which is very noticeable and by its nature has a backfocal space that is too short to adapt normal focal length lenses to a reflex...
 This last characteristic, however, turns into a strong point because, together with the aforementioned asymmetrical structure, it allows you to create Sonnar lenses with a brightness of f/1.5 characterized by an admirable compactness,

-it presents a superior resolution with the lens fully diaphragmed, because the Sonnar intrinsically suffers from a marked focus-shift that prevents it from significantly increasing its performance compared to the full aperture values: for this reason, the Contax Sonnar 50mm f/1.5 closed only up to f/8 (beyond this value the focus displacement was too noticeable), and even the modern Zeiss Sonnar ZM 50mm f/1.5 CT*, despite a revised scheme by air-spacing the front group and eliminating the Krown fluor glass, presents a similar drawback, to the point that two versions were made, chronologically consecutive: the first with the telemetric focus plane calibrated at f/2.8 aperture (but at f/1.5 the blur was evident) and the second optimised at f/1.5, with focus shift becoming increasingly evident as the aperture progresses.
+it presents a superior resolution with the lens fully diaphragmed, because the Sonnar intrinsically suffers from a marked focus-shift that prevents it from significantly increasing its performance compared to the full aperture values: for this reason, the Contax Sonnar 50mm f/1.5 closed only up to f/8 (beyond this value the focus displacement was too noticeable), and even the modern Zeiss Sonnar ZM 50mm f/1.5 CT*, despite a revised scheme by air-spacing the front group and eliminating the Krown fluor glass, presents a similar drawback, to the point that two versions were made, chronologically consecutive: the first with the telemetric focus plane calibrated at f/2.8 aperture (but at f/1.5 the blur was evident) and the second optimised at f/1.5, with focus shift becoming increasingly evident as the aperture progresses( when stopping down the aperture).

 Comparisons: